-You can hire a tradesman directly which will make the renovation cheaper.
+Hiring tradesman directly will make the renovation cheaper.

-In addition to this, your borrowing power will rely on the “on completion value” which will typically be lower than what you eventually sell it for.
-This is because valuers take a conservative approach when completing a valuation.
+In addition to this, your borrowing power will rely on the “on completion value” which will typically be lower than what you are likely to sell it for because banks are really conservative!.

 Buy low and sell high

 Sounds pretty obvious but it’s easier said than done.